IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/2020-06-07-deliveries-dispatching-evolution.md

 ---
 layout: post
-date: 2020-06-07
+date: 2020-06-01
 title: "Evolution of Food Delivery Dispatching"
 description: |
 keywords:
   - deliveries
+  - dispatching
-  - design
+  - domain-driven design
-categories: design
+categories: domain-driven design
 urlimage:
 published: false
 ---

 In this article, I'd like to show how the domain model of the deliveries assignment evolves with the business.
-Classic Optimization problems at the core of the service we all enjoyed during the quarantine.
+Classic optimization problems at the core of the service we all enjoyed during the quarantine.

 <!--more-->